nerdschoolbergen/modern-javascript-and-web-apis/exercise2/README.md

 ### 4.1 Introducing a Router

 It's good practice to separate functionality into smaller modules which has a single and clear responsibility.
-Let's do this by separating all REST functionality into it's own _tv show router_.
+Let's do this by separating all REST functionality that has to do with the tv show resource into it's own _tv show router_.

 * In `server.js`, add another _require_ statement at the top: `const tvShowRouter = require('./tvShow/tvShowRouter')`.
 This doesn't exist yet.
 * In `server.js` where we set-up our routes, add the new `tvShowRouter` to handle all requests to the `/tvshow` path: `app.use('/tvshow', tvShowRouter)`.